shaneelu/Team15ECE3400.github.io/Milestones/Milestone2/Milestone2report.md

 ### Preliminary Sensor Tests
 Our first goal for milestone 2 was to have our robot autonomously detect walls using the [Sharp GP2Y0A41SK0F](http://www.sharp-world.com/products/device/lineup/data/pdf/datasheet/gp2y0a41sk_e.pdf) short-range IR sensors.
 These IR short-range IR sensors were chosen given the small distance of the walls to the robot.
 We attached three of these IR sensors to a 3D printed mount attached to the robot in order to detect walls in front, to the left, and to the right to aid in navigation through the maze.

-We started off by connecting the IR sensor's GND, 5V, and analog signal output to the Arduino GND, +5V, and analog input respectively.
+We started off by connecting the IR sensor's GND, 5V, and analog signal output to the Arduino's GND, +5V, and analog input respectively.

 The IR sensor readout produced an output which must be translated to voltage, then into distance.
 Based on the [datasheet](https://www.pololu.com/file/0J713/GP2Y0A41SK0F.pdf), in order to calculate a voltage, the following operations must be performed on the sensor readout: